mike-thompson-day8/cljsbuild-none-test-seed/README.md

 The Problem It Solves
 ----------------------

-Previously, I've had to use `:optimizations :whitespace`  or `:simple` when transpiling (cljsbuild-ing) unittests, which I've found uncomfortable because it takes too long.
-Iterative development was slow.
-Flow gets broken.
-No, not good enough.
-This repo is a solution.
+At the time of writing, [cemerick/clojurescript.test]  doesn't work with `:optimizations :none`.
+I tried, it broke, I cursed, I looked into it more, and realised that it could never work as things stood.

+I retreated back to using `:optimizations :whitespace` which did work, thankfully, but I found my workflow uncomfortable.
+Building a big test.js each time meant my compiles took too long, and this made iterative development cycles feel slow and clunky.
+Flow was broken.
+No, not good enough!!
+I needed the near-instant compile time you get by combining `:optimizations :none` and `lein cljsbuild auto <testname>`

+So I figured out how to make it happen.
+And this repo shows how.

 I've also created a `test.html` - a browser-based unittest runner which allows me to debug unittests using chrome dev-tools.
-Also, I wanted the option of not using the command line, and instead just refreshing a browser page to see my unittest results.
+You can forget the command line and just refresh a browser page to see your unittest results.

-Having said that, if the command line is your thing, or you need to automate deployments etc, this repo also shows you how to mix `:optimizations :none` with phantomjs.
+Having said that, if the command line is your thing, or you need to automate deployments etc, this repo also shows you how to mix `:optimizations :none` with `phantomjs`.